Tuesday, 28 April 2026 15:36

 At the same time, the regional discussion went beyond the countries that hosted meetings in March.
 SEA-PLM’s 2026 workplan, presented at the Philippine meeting, noted that the planning and National Steering Committee discussions in Cambodia, Lao PDR, the Philippines, and Viet Nam would be followed by consultations with Myanmar and Malaysia.
 The update also highlighted capacity building on Curriculum Mapping as part of the agenda.
 This shows that even when SEA-PLM was not holding an in-country meeting in March, the process continued through regional consultations and curriculum-focused work.
 These efforts help connect assessment results with curriculum improvement and classroom practice.

 As countries prepare for the next regional discussions and the road to SEA-PLM 2029 begins to take shape, the call from these meetings is clear.
-Keep the dialogue active, keep the evidence close to policy, and make sure the next steps lead all the way back to the classroom where foundational learning is shaped every day.
+Keep the dialogue active, keep the evidence close to policy, and make sure the next steps lead back to the classroom, where foundational learning is shaped every day.

 SEA-PLM is supported by the ASEAN-Korea Cooperation Fund (AKCF) and the UK Mission to ASEAN under the ASEAN-UK Supporting the Advancement of Girls’ Education (ASEAN-UK SAGE) Programme.
 Its content is the sole responsibility of the SEA-PLM Regional Secretariat and does not necessarily reflect the views of AKCF and ASEAN-UK SAGE.”